yeasy/code_snippet/README.md

 ##algorithm
 Some code blocks for test algorithms, such as sorting, searching, etc..

+##getIP
+some scripts to get local ip address of the network interfaces.

+##getweb.sh
+A simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference.

 ##netlink
 Test bidirectional communication between userspace and kernelspace, using low-level netlink APIs in the userspace, and libnl APIs in the kernelspace.

-##getweb.sh
-A simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference.

 ##remoteAuth.sh
 A ssh authorized script, which enables you to login into remote host automatically without passwd inputing.